ImShyMike/timesplit/README.md

 Prebuilt binaries can be found for all platforms in the [releases section](https://github.com/ImShyMike/timesplit/releases) of the repository.

+You can also install the app from cargo with `cargo install timesplit`.

 ## Quick installation

 The installation manager scripts will download the latest version and keep `timesplit run` always running in the background.
 They can also uninstall the program, check the installation status and update the installed version.